 The student may be required to repay a portion of Title IV funds to the Department of Education.
-If this is the case, the Business Office will notify the student of the amount and time restrictions mandated by the Department of Education.
+If this is the case, the Finance Office will notify the student of the amount.

 Institutional refund policy.
-For all students, RBC Foundation Scholarships and Wallace-Eakes Scholarships will be refunded on the percentage basis used in Federal Aid withdrawal calculations.
+For all students, MACU Foundation Scholarships and Wallace-Eakes Scholarships will be refunded on the percentage basis used in Federal Aid withdrawal calculations.